 There is a need for constant upgrading when dealing with technology.
 Companies need to modernize and upgrade their technological processes to stay on par with the current conditions.
 Companies also need to expand their capacity every now and then.
 SIDBI plays an important role in these situations to help companies meet their financial needs.
 SIDBI has been marked as a Nodal Agency to help in assisting and monitoring the interface and coordination with banks, financial institutions and the Government.

 Under this scheme, SIDBI provides financial assistance to MSMEs who want to invest in development and upscaling.
 It also helps out in the demonstration of innovative technology based projects and the need for commercialization.

 SIDBI provides assistance in the form of early stage “debt” funding.
 The terms are relaxed to help the MSME in developing, demonstrating and commercializing new innovations.
 The scheme supports emerging technology, new products, unproven technology and new processes that have not been commercialized yet.
 Assistance granted is usually 80% of the cost of the project.
-The maximum funding granted per project is Rs.
-100 lakhs.
+The maximum funding granted per project is Rs.1 crore.
 It could exceed this limit in special cases based on the innovative factor of the project.

 Usage of funds